FlowFuse/website/src/node-red/getting-started/programming/loop.md

 Throughtout this section we will show you how you can implement loops in Node-RED with custom nodes easily, there are plenty of custom nodes that can be used to achieve the loop but we will going use the popular one [node-red-contrib-loop](https://flows.nodered.org/node/node-red-contrib-loop), before moving further make sure to install it by palette manager also for demostration purpose we will use same example we used in the above sections with loops.

-#### While Loop / Do..While Loop
+#### While Loop

 1. Drag the **Inject** node onto the canvas.
 2. Drag the **Loop** node onto the canvas, double-click it, and set the kind to **Condition**.
 Set the condition to `msg.payload.includes("Z") != true` as JavaScript.
 The condition kind offers a lot of flexibility as it allows adding conditions in JavaScript, regex, and JSONata.

-Next, set the "When test" option to "after" to make the loop behave like a do-while loop, which will execute at least once before checking the condition or you can set it to before to make it behave like while do loop.
+3. Set the "When test" option:
+  - Choose "after" if you want the loop to execute at least once before checking the condition, similar to how a while loop operates when it checks the condition after the first iteration.
+  - Choose "before" if you want the loop to check the condition before executing, functioning like a traditional while loop that only runs if the condition is true at the start.

-3. Drag the **Function** node onto the canvas.
+4. Drag the **Function** node onto the canvas.
 Add the following JavaScript code to it and connect its input to the second output of the **Loop** node:

     ```javascript
     msg.i += String.fromCharCode(65 + Math.floor(Math.random() * 26)); // Append a random uppercase letter
     return msg;
     ```

-4. Drag the **Delay** node onto the canvas, set the delay to 0.5 milliseconds.
+5. Drag the **Delay** node onto the canvas, set the delay to 0.5 milliseconds.
 When using the condition kind of loop, it is important to use the **Delay** node with this loop custom node to avoid creating an infinite loop.
 Connect the **Delay** node's input to the output of the **Function** node, and connect its output to the input of the **Loop** node.
-5. Drag a **Debug** node onto the canvas and connect its input to the output of the **Function** node.
+6. Drag a **Debug** node onto the canvas and connect its input to the output of the **Function** node.
 This will print the current `msg.payload` after each iteration.
-6. Drag another **Debug** node onto the canvas and connect its input to the first output of the **Loop** node.
+7. Drag another **Debug** node onto the canvas and connect its input to the first output of the **Loop** node.
 This will print when the loop exits, indicating that the condition has been met.

 {% renderFlow %}
 [{"id":"7ef4d41cf74f75c3","type":"group","z":"a3aa840957f658c6","name":"While Loop","style":{"label":true},"nodes":["3ba931b1.fb48d6","2d297dfa.6e660a","5aef28e.0f9e7d8","90c49008.053a58","9a725668.330148","e88b0e8c.d39858","9c48f336.471ea","66144af4.d1ec9c","75c6b326.e934d4","77ac6763.8e54b8","99b265b4.e2d3c8"],"x":174,"y":139,"w":672,"h":322},{"id":"3ba931b1.fb48d6","type":"loop","z":"a3aa840957f658c6","g":"7ef4d41cf74f75c3","name":"","kind":"cond","count":"10","initial":"1","step":"1","condition":"msg.payload.includes(\"Z\") != true","conditionType":"js","when":"after","enumeration":"enum","enumerationType":"msg","limit":"","loopPayload":"loop-keep","finalPayload":"final-last","x":500,"y":280,"wires":[["5aef28e.0f9e7d8"],["e88b0e8c.d39858"]]},{"id":"2d297dfa.6e660a","type":"inject","z":"a3aa840957f658c6","g":"7ef4d41cf74f75c3","name":"","props":[{"p":"payload"}],"repeat":"","crontab":"","once":false,"onceDelay":0.1,"topic":"","payload":"","payloadType":"str","x":270,"y":280,"wires":[["3ba931b1.fb48d6"]]},{"id":"5aef28e.0f9e7d8","type":"debug","z":"a3aa840957f658c6","g":"7ef4d41cf74f75c3","name":"","active":true,"tosidebar":true,"console":false,"tostatus":false,"complete":"loop","targetType":"msg","statusVal":"","statusType":"auto","x":720,"y":280,"wires":[]},{"id":"90c49008.053a58","type":"comment","z":"a3aa840957f658c6","g":"7ef4d41cf74f75c3","name":"Example: Conditional loop","info":"","x":310,"y":180,"wires":[]},{"id":"9a725668.330148","type":"comment","z":"a3aa840957f658c6","g":"7ef4d41cf74f75c3","name":"Show final status","info":"","x":740,"y":240,"wires":[]},{"id":"e88b0e8c.d39858","type":"function","z":"a3aa840957f658c6","g":"7ef4d41cf74f75c3","name":"","func":"// add ASCII char from 32 to 126\nmsg.payload += String.fromCharCode(Math.random()*26 + 65);\nreturn msg;","outputs":1,"noerr":0,"initialize":"","finalize":"","x":340,"y":380,"wires":[["66144af4.d1ec9c","9c48f336.471ea"]]},{"id":"9c48f336.471ea","type":"debug","z":"a3aa840957f658c6","g":"7ef4d41cf74f75c3","name":"","active":true,"tosidebar":true,"console":false,"tostatus":false,"complete":"false","statusVal":"","statusType":"auto","x":730,"y":380,"wires":[]},{"id":"66144af4.d1ec9c","type":"delay","z":"a3aa840957f658c6","g":"7ef4d41cf74f75c3","name":"","pauseType":"delay","timeout":"0.5","timeoutUnits":"milliseconds","rate":"1","nbRateUnits":"1","rateUnits":"second","randomFirst":"1","randomLast":"5","randomUnits":"seconds","drop":false,"allowrate":false,"outputs":1,"x":530,"y":355,"wires":[["3ba931b1.fb48d6"]]},{"id":"75c6b326.e934d4","type":"comment","z":"a3aa840957f658c6","g":"7ef4d41cf74f75c3","name":"Show string","info":"","x":730,"y":420,"wires":[]},{"id":"77ac6763.8e54b8","type":"comment","z":"a3aa840957f658c6","g":"7ef4d41cf74f75c3","name":"Add char to string","info":"","x":370,"y":420,"wires":[]},{"id":"99b265b4.e2d3c8","type":"comment","z":"a3aa840957f658c6","g":"7ef4d41cf74f75c3","name":"Repeat until string doesn't finish with \"Z\"","info":"","x":480,"y":240,"wires":[]}]